 Well, several days ago, when I received my watermill stamp from Clear Dollar Stamps, I just had to ink it up and color it right then.
 I am so glad I did!
 It was a perfect image for a quick sympathy card.
 I checked my scrap drawer for a few coordinating scraps and my card was born.
 Let me show you...

 I was also happy to see that with very little embellishment, this card was quite pretty.
 The focus stays on the colored mill and simple message instead of on the umpteen layers of designer papers and glitz that I love to pile on my cards.
 I guess my point is that a card doesn't always have to be a huge design job or even a place to stick a lot of expensive embellishments.
 I would say that for many of us, our cards are being given to people that don't scrap, stamp, or make their own cards.
 We forget that the vast majority of people in our world don't have a clue about the latest line of papers or stamps or even shimmery glitter glue so they certainly don't expect these things on a card in their mailbox.
 I daresay, maybe they just look at the sentiment from us.
 Hmmm...am I right?
 Now, I am not saying that I am done puttin on the glitz or worrying about minute details in the cards I make!
-I just think I need to remember that sometimes it is ok for a card to be simple and more about
+I just think I need to remember that sometimes it is ok for a card to be simple and more about what it says than how it says.

 No comments: